jule64/TripleDraw/README.md

 ### Background Info

-I created this project primarily to brush up my Python programming skills and learn to manage an open source project end to end.
-It is free to use however I do not provide guarantees as to the accuracy of the tool.
-See also [disclaimer](#diclaimer) section below.
+The main goal of this project was to create a Python app that uses some advanced Python programming techniques such as multiprocessing, decorators, lambdas and matplotlib charting while also learning more about poker and cards probabilities.
+While it is free to use and copy, I do not provide guarantees as to the accuracy of the tool.
+See full [disclaimer](#diclaimer) at the end of this document.

 ### Introduction